m2osw/advgetopt/README.md

 # Project Name

-You can define the name of your project in the list of configuration files.
-This is done by adding the `@` character at the start and end of the string as in:

-    "@advgetopt@" // project name is "advgetopt"
+The `options_environment` structure accepts a project name and a group name.

+By default, the project name (`f_project_name`) is used as the configuration filename.
+You can redefine the filename using the `f_configuration_filename` field.
+Or multiple filenames with full paths (or `~/...`) using the `f_configuration_files`.

+Finally, you can use the `f_configuration_directories` to change the set of directories you want to search for configuration files.
+In most cases, this one uses `/etc/<project-name>`.
+Some tools allow files to be defined under `/usr/share`.
+These files are not to be edited by administrators.

-The name of the project is used to load configuration files by adding the name and a `.d` to the path.
-Say you have a configuration path set to `/etc/my-project/file.conf` and you defined a project name `sub-name` then the code will look for additional configuration files
+The name of the group (`f_group_name`) is used to load modified configuration files.
+If the `f_group_name` is not defined, then the `f_project_name` is used instead. `.d` is appeneded to the name to generate a sub-path where the project searches for additional configuration files.
-named:

-    /etc/my-project/sub-name.d/XX-file.conf
+Say your project name is "project" and your group name is "group", the advgetopt library searches files that match the name:

+    /etc/project/group.d/XX-project.conf

 where XX is a number from 00 to 99.

-At times, the project name is not practical because we want several services to make use of the same directory.
-In that case, we offer a group name instead.
-That allows to either separate the files or instead group them under the same sub-directory.
+The number is important since it allows us to sort the files and read them in order.
+This is useful because the last time a parameter is set is the value the program receives when it queries the library.
+This means the administrator can override values found in:

+    /etc/project/project.conf

+by defining a file such as:

+    /etc/project/group.d/50-project.conf

+Similarly, other projects can install files in the `group.d` directory with lower or higher numbers to override the defaults (XX < 50) and possibly make sure the administrator does not change a value (XX > 50).

-_Note that although it is not currently checked, you probably should not include slashes in your project name._
+_Note that although it is not currently checked, you probably should not include slashes in your project or group name._

 # Updating Configuration Files (`edit-config`)